Samoth: Biography

-In 1994, Samoth was sentenced to 16 months in prison for burning Skjold Church in Vindafjord, together with Varg Vikernes.
+In 1994, Samoth was sentenced to 16 months in prison for burning Skjold Church in Vindafjord Municipality, together with Varg Vikernes.
 The arson was committed during a pause in the recording of the Burzum EP Aske (Ashes), where Samoth performed as a session bass player.
 As Tchort and Faust were also imprisoned at this time, Ihsahn was the only remaining band member outside prison, and Emperor did not release another album for three years.
 Tchort and Faust did not return to the band.

 After years of playing in Emperor and being featured on various black metal side projects, Samoth, in conjunction with Ihsahn, decided to dissolve Emperor in 2001 due to their differing musical tastes.
 Although black metal was both Samoth and Ihsahn's biggest influence and favorite genre of music, Samoth was leaning toward a futuristic death metal sound, while Ihsahn was more influenced by progressive metal and symphonic metal.
 After Emperor's final release, Prometheus: The Discipline of Fire & Demise, composed entirely by Ihsahn, Emperor was no more.
 Samoth went on to play guitar with fellow drummer Trym in the death metal band Zyklon.

 Emperor regrouped in 2006 with the core trio of Ihsahn, Samoth and Trym augmented by a bassist and a keyboardist, and played a few one-night-off gigs in Europe and US in 2006 and 2007.

 Recently Samoth was involved in Norwegian-American supergroup Scum, which also featured Bård Faust, Cosmocrator of Mindgrinder, Chasey Chaos of Amen and Happy Tom from Turbonegro.

 Samoth did voice work for 2007's Adult Swim cartoon Metalocalypse episode "Dethfashion".